jaspangler/cloud-vpn/configuration/udm-pro-to-oci/readme.md

 Create the VCN, Virtual Network Gateway, and Connection.

+Refer to the example OCI Stack located in stacks/example for Terraform code.
+Note that it may not work for you as-is without replacing certain values such as public IP.

 ## UDM Pro Side

 This has been written with Network version 7.2.94 and Unifi OS version 1.12.22.